gatesphere/pilaje/README.md

 macro, which will perform an action a specified number of times.

 **Script file support**
-You can run a file of valid pila words by placing it's relative path as a string on the stack, and then running the `!import` word.
+You can run a file of valid pilaje words by placing it's relative path as a string on the stack, and then running the `!import` word.

 **Comments**